WOVNio/wovnjava/README.md

 This setting may only be used together with the `urlPattern = path` setting.

-Furthermore, it is highly recommended to also configure your `web.xml` with a corresponding filter-mapping for the wovnjava servlet filter.
+Furthermore, it is highly recommended to also configure your `web.xml` with a corresponding filter-mapping for the WovnServletFilter.
 If prefix path is set to `city` as in the example above, the corresponding filter-mapping would look as follows.
 ```
 <filter-mapping>
   <filter-name>wovn</filter-name>